Mountgerald

 Mountgerald (An Claon) is a small hamlet which lies close to the head of the Cromarty Firth, on the west coast.
-It is 2 mi northeast of Dingwall, in the western edge of Ross-shire, Scottish Highlands and is in the Scottish council area of Highland.
+It is 2 mi northeast of Dingwall, in the eastern edge of Ross-shire, Scottish Highlands and is in the Scottish council area of Highland.

 A set of cup and ring marked stones was found in the area in 1864.